PoohL0ve/python_practice/pandas_practice/EDA/Notes.md

 - __describe()__ : shows a series of summary statistics for numeric data sets;
 - __info()__ : displays the data types in columns;
 - __head()__ : returns the first few columns and fields of the dataset;
-- __tail()__ : returns the last few column and fields of the dataset.
+- __tail()__ : returns the last few columns and fields of the dataset.

 Data validation is about testing the accuracy of the data in terms of the column values needed.
-There are quick a few methods and attributes in pandas to help with this:
+There are a few methods and attributes in pandas to help with this:
 - __dtypes__ : States what type of data is stored in a column;
 - __astype()__ : Easily converts a data type to another of a specified column;
 - __isin()__ : returns True/False for a specified value in a column;